ironicbadger/book-perfectmediaserver/content/installation/manual_install.md

 ## Healthchecks

 [https://healthchecks.io/](https://healthchecks.io/) notifies you when your nightly backups, weekly reports, cron jobs and scheduled tasks don't run on time.
 It is self-hostable in a [container](https://hub.docker.com/r/linuxserver/healthchecks) but that depends on that local system being up - I like to use this free hosted service for this purpose.
+They provide up to 20 checks free for hobbyists.

 <div class="d-flex justify-content-center">
 <img alt="healthchecks" src="../images/healthchecks.png">